alfkjartan/multithread_assesment/readme.md

 ### Client side
 The client-part of the connection pairs belong to the `Sensor` object, and run in its process.
 #### Server side
 The server-part runs in a separate thread.
-In all three types of communication (socket, shared_memory, pipe), the server-part reads a json-string, reconstructs the `Message` object, and calls `append( m : Message)` on the `Logger` *singleton* object.
+In all three types of communication (socket, shared_memory, pipe), the server-part reads a json-string, reconstructs the `Message` object, and calls `append( m : Message)` on the `Repository` object.
 ### Logging
-The `repository.logging.Logger` class provides a simple interface for logging `Message` objects, by calling `append(m : Message)` method.
-The [Singleton pattern](https://refactoring.guru/design-patterns/singleton/python/example) is used to ensure only one logger is in use.
-The logger object maintains a list of `service.repository.Repository` objects.
-The logger forwards the call to `append` to each of the `Repository` objects.
-This is an example of the [Observer pattern](https://refactoring.guru/design-patterns/observer).
+The `repository.Repository` class provides a simple interface for logging `Message` objects, by calling `append(m : Message)` method.
+The [composite pattern](https://refactoring.guru/design-patterns/composite/python/example) is used so that from the perspective of the calling object, a single and several (composite) repository objects have the same interface.
+The repository object maintains a list of other `service.repository.Repository` objects, and forwards the call to `append()` to each of the children repositories.
 Repository objects can be added to- and removed from the list at runtime.
-The `Logger` singleton receives calls from several threads, from all the server-side connection objects that are running. `Logger` is thread-safe, due to the use of a lock to ensure that calls to `append` are atomic.
-It is therefore not necessary that the calls to each `Repository` object is thread-safe (atomic).
+The `Repository` object receives calls from several threads, from all the server-side connection objects that are running.
+The call to `append` on each concrete repository subclass is thread-safe.

-### Repositories
-The `Repositiory` objects are in essence like lists, and in fact a regular `list` object can be added to the `Logger`and  used to store incoming messages in memory.
+The `Repositiory` objects are in essence like lists, and in fact a regular `list` object can be used as a repository to store incoming messages in memory.
 There are three custom `Repository` classes defined.
   * `CSVRepository` appends the data of each message as a row to a csv file.
   * `PlotRepository` starts a window in a separate process (needed since tkinter / matplotlib can only run in the main thread), and forwards data to be plotted using a `multiprocessing.Queue` object for inter-process communication.
   * `ScreenRepository` simply prints the data to the screen
 ## Design patterns used
   * [Factory Method.](https://refactoring.guru/design-patterns/factory-method) This is used to create server-client connection pairs for different type of communication.
 See [network.py](./utils/network.py).
-  * [Singleton.](https://refactoring.guru/design-patterns/singleton) This pattern is used in two places:
+  * [Singleton.](https://refactoring.guru/design-patterns/singleton) This pattern is used
-	* To ensure only one `Logger` object is created.
-See [logging.py](./service/repository/logging.py).
-    * To ensure there is only one `Server` object listening for connections on the server socket.
+	to ensure there is only one `Server` object listening for connections on the server socket.
-  * [Observer.](https://refactoring.guru/design-patterns/observer) Used in the `Logger` class to broadcast incoming messages several `Repository` objects.
+  * [Composite.](https://refactoring.guru/design-patterns/composite) Used to make a single or a collection of repository object have the same interface, and to make it easy to add new repository sublasses.
+See [repository.py](./service/repository/repository.py).
   * [Strategy.](https://refactoring.guru/design-patterns/strategy) Used in the `Sensor` class, to separate the data acquisition part (the `probe` callable) which can the vary depending on the type of sensor being simulated.
 See [base_sensor.py](./sensors/base_sensor.py).
-  * [Iterator.](https://refactoring.guru/design-patterns/iterator) Implemented in the `CSVRepository` class, to make it possible to loop over the messages saved on disk.
-See [repository.py](./service/repository/repository.py)
+  * [Iterator.](https://refactoring.guru/design-patterns/iterator) Implemented in the `Repository` and `CSVRepository` classes.
+Note that when iterating over to the composite `Repository` object, iteration will be over all the child-repositories.
+See [repository.py](./service/repository/repository.py).

 ## Multithreading and multiprocessing implemented
   * Each sensor runs in a separate process.
 Three different types of inter-process communication is implemented: